MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMDeviceCollectionIncludeMembershipRule.md

 # Add-CMDeviceCollectionIncludeMembershipRule

 ## SYNOPSIS

-Adds an Include Collections membership rule to a device collection.
+Add an include membership rule to a device collection.

 ## SYNTAX